 Alaska

-Main destinations: Glacier Viewing, Juneau, Ketchikan
+- Main destinations: Glacier Viewing, Juneau, Ketchikan

-Ship: Disney Wonder
+- Ship: Disney Wonder and Disney Magic

 Disney still doesn’t offer cruisetours similar to those found at Royal Caribbean.
 Cruisetours are a mix of a cruise with land tours, allowing guests to enjoy days at sea and include land excursions to glaciers and different cities.
 Disney also doesn’t offer one-way trips to Alaska; every trip departs from and returns to Vancouver.